Easy Keto Carrot Cake (5g net carbs)

 Is Carrot Cake Keto?

-But, since carrot cake is a favorite in our house, I had to create a keto version that tastes just like the original minus the carbs.
+Since carrot cake is a favorite in our house, I knew I had to come up with a low-carb version that still had that classic flavor and texture—just without all the sugar and carbs.

 the best keto carrot cake recipe